Fresh Ideas for Pumpkin Decorating

 Give this pretty pumpkin a ghostly message in a few minutes with some glue, a jar of black buttons, and an elegant bow.
 Paint the pumpkin stem using black crafts paint; let dry.
 Print a Halloween message in a large font from your computer; cut out individual letters with scissors.
 Position the letters on the pumpkin, trace around them with a pencil, and remove.
 Fill each letter with black buttons, adhering them with glue.
 Tie a black wire-edged ribbon into a bow around the pumpkin stem to finish.

-Emblazon your initials on pumpkins to welcome trick-or-treaters on Halloween night.
+For a unique pumpkin decorating idea, emblazon your initials on pumpkins to welcome trick-or-treaters on Halloween night.
 Print letters from your favorite font(s) and use them as carving patterns for your pumpkins.

 Editor's Tip: You could also trace the letters onto pumpkins and paint them for a similar effect.